Skip to product information

 Sizes available: #1 (Trade gallon)

-Basics: zones 3-8, 36-84" x 24-36", dappled sun or light shade to full shade, starry while flowers on a tall stalk in summer, really needs consistent moisture to wet soils in order to grow well.
+Basics: zones 3-8, 36-84" x 24-36", dappled sun or light shade to full shade, starry white flowers on a tall stalk in summer, really needs consistent moisture to wet soils in order to grow well.
 It can grow in a lot of sun in the wettest conditions in a climate with cooler summers, but really prefers a bit of shade, especially in the afternoon.

 Common names: King-of-the-Meadow, Tall Meadow Rue